micro/go-micro/README.md

 Go Micro is a microservices library which provides the fundamental building blocks for writing fault tolerant distributed systems at scale.
 It is part of the [Micro](https://github.com/myodc/micro) toolchain.

-An example server can be found in go-micro/template.
+An example server can be found in examples/server.

 [![GoDoc](http://img.shields.io/badge/go-documentation-brightgreen.svg?style=flat-square)](https://godoc.org/github.com/myodc/go-micro)

 ## Features
 - Discovery
+- Client
-- Client/Server
+- Server
 - Pub/Sub

-## Future Features
-- Config
-- Routing
-- Monitoring
-- Tracing
-- Logging

 ## Prerequisites